Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon R9 270 is a small bit (about 15%) better at texture filtering than the Radeon R7 370 4G. (explain)
+Texel RateThe Radeon R9 270 should be just a bit (approximately 15%) more effective at anisotropic filtering than the Radeon R7 370 4G. (explain)

-Pixel RateThe Radeon R7 370 4G will be a small bit (more or less 8%) more effective at AA than the Radeon R9 270, and also will be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon R7 370 4G is a little bit (more or less 8%) faster with regards to anti-aliasing than the Radeon R9 270, and also capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison